Prag8855/aab/content/guides/blue-card.md

 - [ ] **Get health insurance**
     You need valid [health insurance](/glossary/Krankenversicherung).
 [Ask a health insurance broker](/guides/german-health-insurance#insurance-brokers) to help you choose health insurance.
 Their help is free. - [How to choose health insurance](/guides/german-health-insurance)
 - [ ] **Prepare the [required documents](#required-documents)**
     The required documents are very different at each embassy and consulate.
-[Find your German embassy or consulate](/out/consulate-finder), and use the list of documents on their website.
+[Find your German embassy or consulate](/out/consulate-finder), and use their list of required documents.

 ### 4. Go to your National Visa appointment